shabinchathalloor/Credit-Card-Fraud-Detection/README.md

 4. Furthermore, there is no metadata about the original features provided, so pre-analysis or feature study could not be done.
 5. The ‘Time’ and ‘Amount’ features are not transformed data.
 6. There is no missing value in the dataset.

+###Autoencoders

+   Autoencoding is a data compression algorithm where the compression and decompression functions are
+          1. Data Specific
+          2. Lossy
+          3. Learned automatically from the examples.

+      An autoencoder neural network is an unsupervised learning algorithm that applies backpropogation, setting the target values to be equal to the inputs.